 - E-mail address.

 - Credit card information (see “Fees to Renew Your Vehicle Registration" below).

-- NOTE: There is an additional $5 convenience fee for online renewals.
+- NOTE: There is a convenience fee for online renewals.

 If you provide an e-mail address, you will receive a confirmation e-mail; otherwise, you should print or save the confirmation page when you complete the transaction.

 * The plate number and title number on your certificate of registration must be valid at the time of your renewal.

 By Mail or In Person